MaggieJian/Final-AI-Coursework/README.md

 # Title question

-The purpose of this repository is to provide access to the relevant code, ipynb files, figures and versions for the final individual GEOL0069 2023/24 assignment.
-The aim of this project is to study the ability of AI in sea ice and lead classification.
+The purpose of this repository is to provide access to the relevant code, ipynb files, figures and versions for a project as part of an assignment for the module GEOL0069.
+We will use IRIS software for surface classification of SEA ICE/LAND, aiming to create ingest satellite imagery within the IRIS framework to help them create semi-supervised classified imagery.

+Methodology:

+For a supervised approach, students are encouraged to label their own dataset using tools like IRIS.

+The goal is to demonstrate the usefulness of IRIS for surface classification on a new type of application and/or satellite imagery (urban setting with Sentinel1 or Sentinel2, cloud detection using Sentinel3, lower latitude examples…).

+In addition to using IRIS the student would need to develop a notebook describing their masked images in the context of the input features and compare with other unsupervised or supervised ML techniques.

+Data access: See week 3 for fetching satellite imagery from Google EE or Copernicus Dataspace

 feedback: Could improve a little on the analysis (alignment) and provide a little more info on the general context (leads and ice) in the README